emberjs/rfcs/text/0000-javascript-module-api.md

 process will likely take out an effective "lock" on the documentation code base, where people will put off making big changes because of the potential for merge conflicts.

+## Generators

+Generators are used by new users to help them get a handle on the framework, and by experienced users to avoid typing repetitive boilerplate.
+We need to ensure that the generators that ship with Ember are updated to use modules as soon as they are ready.
+The recent work by the Ember CLI team to ship generators with the Ember package itself, rather than Ember CLI, should make this relatively painless.

 ## API Documentation